 Dog bites can be serious

 medical issues.
 Not only can dogs do damage with their powerful jaws, but their saliva can carry harmful bacteria to an open wound.
 Not to mention the potential for things like rabies.
 If you receive a bite from any sort of animal, it’s best to seek medical help immediately.
 You want to take steps quickly to prevent the bite from getting infected.
+Dog bites can be dangerous or even, in some instances, deadly.
+It’s important to take pet ownership seriously and understand the consequences if your pet attacks somebody else.
+In

 some states, like South Carolina, you are fully liable for any injuries that your pet causes.
 Take this into consideration before adopting or purchasing a pet.
 Additionally, raise your pet lovingly and take steps to make sure they do not become aggressive towards strangers.
 If you are out and about, be careful about approaching dogs, and teach your children how to ask permission to approach an animal respectfully.
 If you do receive any sort of dog bite, seek medical attention immediately to ensure that the wound does not cause infection.
 Hopefully, you and your best bud won’t ever have to deal with the fallout from a dog bite, but it’s important to understand your rights.